UnlimitedIP Tops 1-Day Volume of $1.97 (UIP)

-UnlimitedIP (UIP) traded 0.8% lower against the dollar during the 24-hour period ending at 21:00 PM ET on September 22nd.
-UnlimitedIP has a total market capitalization of $16.65 million and $1.97 worth of UnlimitedIP was traded on exchanges in the last 24 hours.
-One UnlimitedIP coin can currently be purchased for approximately $0.0099 or 0.00000016 BTC on cryptocurrency exchanges.
-During the last seven days, UnlimitedIP has traded 0.8% lower against the dollar.
+UnlimitedIP (UIP) traded down 0.8% against the U.S. dollar during the 1 day period ending at 14:00 PM E.T. on September 23rd.
+One UnlimitedIP coin can now be bought for about $0.0099 or 0.00000016 BTC on major exchanges.
+In the last week, UnlimitedIP has traded down 0.8% against the U.S. dollar.
+UnlimitedIP has a total market cap of $16.65 million and approximately $1.97 worth of UnlimitedIP was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.